epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself-part-1.md

  ![_config.yml]({{ site.baseurl }}/images/initHistogramConsole.png)

-Let's step back now.
+Let's step back once more.
 If you are like me, you probably frequently get lost while coding.
 In the short code example above, you might think: "Wait, what kind of object is provider, what am I working with here?".
 Fortunately, you can always ask for help.
 You can ask for help docs explicitly for a class, you also ask for help on your variables and other objects.
 If you are trying to remember what layer.dataProvider() actually is, just do this:

      help(layer.dataProvider())

- or call your variable explicitly.
+ or call your variable itself.

      help(provider)

 ![_config.yml]({{ site.baseurl }}/images/helpprovider.png)

+The help docs are long so I only included the first line or two.
 Now, I am nicely reminded that I am working with a QgsRasterDataProvider object.
 I can also quickly see the parent classes.
 I find the ability to call help docs for my variables enormously helpful.

-I am going to end here for this post.
+I will end this post here.
 These are the basics of where to find help and how to interpret the documentation.
 In the following posts in this series, I will dive further into the workflow of how to do various tasks in QGIS and how to orient yourself while coding.
-Stay tuned!
+Stay tuned for more!